 In contrast, some studies have shown increased movement of anurans under new moon conditions.
 For example, in the Japanese common toad, Bufo japonicus formosus a greater number of reproductive events occurred around the new moon and very few events occurred around the full moon (Kusano et al. 2015).
 Also, in the American toad, Bufo americanus, toads were less active at full moon than at new moon (Fitzgerald and Bider 1972), although this was looking at locomotory activity outside the breeding season, and in the fine-lined tree frog, Hypsiboas leptolineatus, from southeast Brazil greatest mean abundance was around the new moon (Hiert and Moura 2010).

-Since the response of difference amphibian species to lunar phase appears to be variable, this implies that there are different ecological pressures acting on different species, which determines their response to lunar phase (Byrne and Roberts 2004; Grant et al. 2012).
+Since the response of difference amphibian species to lunar phase appears to be variable, this implies that there are different ecological pressures acting on different species, which determine their response to lunar phase (Byrne and Roberts 2004; Grant et al. 2012).
 Some amphibian species may rely on sight to find conspecifics or detect predators (Byrne and Roberts 2004), locate suitable calling sites (Backwell and Passmore 1990) and orientate using landmarks (Green et al. 2016).
 In these species, the bright light conditions experienced under a full moon may be used to synchronise movements.
 However, in species which are more vulnerable and prone to predation at night, synchronising movements in the darkest new moon phase may be more ecologically adaptive (Fitzgerald and Bider 1972; Hiert and Moura 2010; Kusano et al. 2015; Grant et al. 2012).
 Migrating in a full moon is liable to make an individual more vulnerable to visual predators; however, the emergent behaviour depends on the balance between the costs and benefits for the particular species.
 For species migrating under a full moon the advantages of synchronisation, and the advantages of using lunar light to entrain a biorhythm, must outweigh any disadvantages caused by vulnerabilities to predation.
 In addition, full moon migrators will be at an advantage in detecting olfactory and auditory predators in higher light conditions.
-Other frogs (e.g. Fejervarya cancrivora) primarily breed on a new moon, so the response to lunar cycles appears to be highly species specific and depends on the cost - benefit of the particular species' ecology.
+Other frogs (e.g. Fejervarya cancrivora) primarily breed on a new moon (Church, 1961), so the response to lunar cycles appears to be highly species specific and depends on the cost - benefit of the particular species' ecology.
 Both common frogs and common toads are vulnerable during migration and are prey items to a range of nocturnal predators including owls, foxes and rats (Beebee and Griffiths 2000).
 However, common toads do possess toxic glands in their skin, which may help prevent some predation.
 Common frogs are highly mobile and may evade many land-dwelling predators e.g. foxes and rats.
 Despite this, both species are still vulnerable to predation when moving under a full moon.
 Barn owls hunt primarily using auditory cues and avoid hunting in bright light intensities (Lovari et al. 1976).
 By migrating in large numbers, common toads and common frogs may convey anti-predator advantages by selfish herd geometry (Olson 1989; Ryan et al. 1981).
 Any predation risk on an individual will be diluted by the number of individuals present at breeding aggregations.
 Both common toads and common frogs have been found to use a combination of cues to orient to breeding ponds including celestial, gravitational, visual and olfactory cues (Sincsh 1988).
 Moving under full moon conditions may allow these species to fully utilise celestial cues as well as use visual landmarks to help them orientate towards ponds.

 Conservation implications